BenTrebi/Portfolio/README.md

 After cloning the repo, simply run npm i in the root.

 ## Usage
-After installatiom, the script npm run start will initiate the program.
+After installation, the script npm run start will initiate the program.

 ## Licencse
 [MIT](https://choosealicense.com/licenses/mit/)